Giant Tickets - Harold Pinter Theatre

 On Sale STA

-The Harold Pinter Theatre is a medium size West End theatre which has a capacity of 799 seats and four levels of seating.
+The Harold Pinter Theatre is a medium-sized West End theatre with four levels of seating and a capacity of 799.

-The venue has several different price bands and a variety of views are available in the auditorium due to restrictions from support pillars that are dotted throughout the seating area so studying the seating plan in detail before purchase is recommended.
-The best seats in the theatre are in the centre of the Stalls section, however, the overhang from the Dress Circle can affect the view towards the rear of this section which should be noted.
-Great views of the stage are also available from the second row of the Dress Circle for those who prefer to view the stage looking down from an elevated position.
+The venue has several price bands and a variety of views are available.
+There are some restrictions to views from support pillars dotted throughout the seating area, so studying the seating plan before purchase is recommended.
+Premium seats are in the centre of the Stalls, and the second row of the Dress Circle for those who prefer to view the action from an elevated position.

-There is value to be found within the theatre from studying the cut-off points of the many different price bands with many seats often being discounted due to the slightly restricted views.
-These seats can often be worth the risk for patrons looking for cheap tickets to Giant, however, the Balcony can also be a good bet but has a distant, but clear, view and is ideal for patrons looking for discount tickets or lastminute shows in London.
+The overhang from the Dress Circle can affect the view at the rear of the StallsValue can be found within by studying the cut-off points of the many price bands, with many seats often discounted due to the slightly restricted views.
+These seats can be worth the risk for patrons looking for cheap tickets to Giant.
+Balcony seats are usually well-priced, although a long way from the stage, but ideal for patrons looking for discount tickets or last-minute shows in London.

 This production is recommended for patrons aged 14+.